 - The Good, the Bad and the Ugly takes place before the first two movies in the Dollars Trilogy.

 - The 1999 Disney film adaptation of My Favorite Martian features Ray Walston, the original "Uncle Martin", as a long-lost Martian named Neenert who's been stuck on Earth since 1966 (when the show was cancelled).
-An offhand comment mentions a highly confidential alien crash-landing that occurred in 1963 (when the show first aired).
+An offhand comment mentions a highly confidential alien crash-landing that occurred in 1964 (a year after the show first aired).
 Add some Fridge Brilliance to this and Neenert could very well be the same "Uncle Martin" from the show.

 - Although these may really be Mythology Gags, since Neenert utilizes a shape-shifting gum that alters the the appearance of the one consuming it, explaining why he looks human which wasn't something that he used in the original series.

 - Likewise with director Richard Donner's 1996 film Maverick.
 James Garner's character, "Zane Cooper," is revealed to be the father of Mel Gibson's Bret Maverick.
 Garner played "Bret Maverick" in the original TV series.